 Money collecting envelopes that have been especially printed for a charity, making it known that they are donation envelopes, but leaving a space for completion of the individual places of worship, or charity branches, also qualify.
 However, plain envelopes bearing only a symbol (such as a cross printed on them), and available from retailers as general stationery, do not qualify.

 An appeal letter is a single or multiple sheet letter pre-printed with the description of the cause.
 The primary purpose of the letter must be a request for donations.
 It must be a letter not just a form to fill in and return with a donation.

 It does not matter whether the letter has the individual addressees’ details included when supplied to the charity.
-A letter without an individual’s particulars might qualify for zero-rating as a leaflet, see Notice 701/10 Printed and Similar Matter, in which case the purpose of the letter would be unimportant.
+A letter without an individual’s particulars might qualify for zero-rating as a leaflet, see Notice 701/10 Zero-rating of Books etc., in which case the purpose of the letter would be unimportant.

-The package test for determining the VAT liability of a mixed supply of printed items (such as items for a mail shot) is a separate concession described in Notice 701/10 Printed and Similar Matter.
-Only items zero-rated under Schedule 8 Group 3 Books etc. count towards the zero-rated calculation for the package test concession.
-Charity stationery zero-rated under the ESC at Section 12 will not be counted as zero-rated for this test.
+The package test for determining the VAT liability of a mixed supply of printed items (such as items for a mail shot) is a separate concession described in Notice 701/10 Zero-rating of Books etc.

 No. If the test does not result in zero-rating of the package, a charity will still be able to claim zero-rating on any item which qualifies for relief either under Schedule 8, Group 3 or the ESC.